miguelmarco/sage-slurm/Readme.md

                 knots[nombre]['homfly'] = hf

 ```
+Don't panic if these lines look scary.
+It is enough to know that it is the
+part where we read the data file and prepare the information in a structure
-these lines tell this master process to read the file `Rolfsen.rdf` and extract
+that will be useful later.
+In more detail, these lines tell this master process
+to read the file `Rolfsen.rdf` and extract from it the PD codes of the knots
-from it the PD codes of the knots and their HOMFLY polynomial.
-The result is
+and their HOMFLY polynomial.
+The result is the dictionary `knots` whose keys
-the dictionary `knots` whose keys are the names of the knots, and the data of
+are the names of the knots, and the data of each node is a text string containing
-each node is a text string containing its HOMFLY polynomial and the PD code
-according to the knot atlas.
+its HOMFLY polynomial and the PD code according to the knot atlas.

 Then we prepare lists of nodes to send works to, and the works to send them: